 Davide Tidoni is an artist working from the boundaries of physical, perceptual, and affective dimensions of sound.
 His work addresses questions regarding interactions with acoustic space, interdependence, and impermanence.
-His practice also includes interests in the use of sound in counter-cultures and social contexts of struggle.
-He published The Sound of Normalisation (2018), a field research on the ultras group Brescia 1911, and Where Do You Draw the Line Between Art and Politics (2021), a series of interviews with individuals active at the intersection of art and politics.
+His practice also includes interests in protest songs, social contexts of struggle, and the use of sound in football supporters culture.
+He published The Sound of Normalisation (2018), a field research on the ultras group Brescia 1911; Where Do You Draw the Line Between Art and Politics (2021), a series of interviews with individuals active at the intersection of art and politics; and The Best of NoTAV (2024), a songbook including lyrics, contextual notes and reinterpretations of songs from the NO TAV struggle.

 DOWNLOAD CV